tokio-rs/website/content/blog/2020-04-preemption.md

 no pending sockets, control is yielded back to the scheduler.

 This system works well in most cases.
-However, when a system comes under load, it is possible for an asynchronous resource to never be "not ready".
+However, when a system comes under load, it is possible for an asynchronous resource to always be ready.
 For example, consider an echo server:

 ```rust